kstatebioinfo/Irys-scaffolding/README.md

 ##"Raw data-to-finished assembly and assembly analysis" pipeline for BioNano molecule maps with a sequence-based genome FASTA

 The assemble XeonPhi pipeline preps raw molecule maps and writes and runs a series of assemblies for them.
-Then the user selects the best assembly and uses this to super scaffold the refernce FASTA genome file and summarize the final assembly metrics and alignments.
+Then the user selects the best assembly and uses this to super scaffold the reference FASTA genome file and summarize the final assembly metrics and alignments.

 The basic steps are to first merge multiple BNXs from a single directory and plot single molecule map quality metrics.
-Then Rescale single molecule maps and plot rescaling factor per scan (adjusting stretch scan by scan) if reference is available.
-Writes scripts for assemblies with a range of parameters.
+Then rescale single molecule maps and plot rescaling factor per scan if reference is available.
+The rescaling step is analogous to the former "adjusting stretch scan by scan step".
+Next it writes scripts for assemblies with a range of parameters.
+After assemblies finish assembly metrics are genrated and the best results are analyzed.

 This pipeline uses the same basic workflow as AssembleIrys.pl and AssembleIrysCluster.pl but it runs a Xeon Phi server with 576 cores (48x12-core Intel Xeon CPUs), 256GB of RAM, and Linux CentOS 7 operating system.
 Customization may be required to run the BioNano Assembler on a different machine.